vivekkpai/gettingandcleaningdata_courseproject/README.md

 | R Version           | *3.0.3 (2014-03-06) -- "Warm Puppy"*        |
 | Platform            | *x86_64-apple-darwin10.8.0 (64-bit)*        |

-***The script may require re work on Microsoft Windows operating system or on Linux variants***
+***The script may require re-work on Microsoft Windows operating system or on Linux variants***

 # Structure of the submission